 As in so many things finance related, your decision really depends on the size of the deal.
 If you are pushing millions around, the added liability protection of an LLC is essential.
 If you’re just puttering around with tens of thousands of dollars, as was often the case between Randy and Johnny, that JV agreement is the cheaper option.

 In the end, no matter how short-term a deal is, you’re going to have to work with the person you go into business with for longer than you think.
-Whether starting a new company or signing a joint venture, find people who you trust and who you like to work with.
+Whether starting a new company or signing a Joint Venture, find people who you trust and who you like to work with.
+Make sure you understand Joint Venture liability.
 Forge business relationships that have potential for growth and leave the door open for more collaboration.
 A good deal is an awful thing to waste.